 The Parthenon, widely recognized as the pinnacle of classical Greek architecture, stands proudly as a symbol of Athens’ power, wealth, and elevated culture.
 Conceived in the 5th century BC during the city’s golden age, it is situated atop the Acropolis, a testament to the glory of ancient Greece.
-This Doric temple is an enduring icon of Greek civilization, reflecting the advancements in architectural design and craftsmanship that were seminal during this period.
+This Doric temple is an enduring icon of Greek Architecture, reflecting the advancements in architectural design and craftsmanship that defined the classical period.
 This article delves into the intricate details that make this ancient edifice a marvel of architectural prowess and the fascinating secrets it holds within its structure.

 The Parthenon Technical Information